gromacs/gromacs/docs/release-notes/2020/major/portability.rst

 Fixed building on Solaris with GCC
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-GROMACS now builds on Solaris with GCC (tested on illumos distribution openindiana, "Hipster" rolling release, using GCC 5, 6, 7, and 8).
+|Gromacs| now builds on Solaris with GCC (tested on illumos distribution
+openindiana, "Hipster" rolling release, using GCC 5, 6, 7, and 8).